 There are different ways in which you can reward your members:

-Now you can send these rewards to your members when they reach specific milestones like completing a particular course or completing 1 year as a member etc.
+Now you can send these rewards to your members when they reach specific milestones like completing a particular course or completing one year as a member etc.

-The mistake that a lot of membership site owners and course creators make is that they don’t collect any sort of feedback from their members.
+The mistake that a lot of membership site on Teachable and course creators make is that they don’t collect any sort of feedback from their members.

-Your membership site isn’t supposed to be a one-way communication and you should survey your members from time to time.
-Your members’ feedback will not just help you improve your product but can also generate content ideas for you on autopilot.
+Your membership site isn’t supposed to be a one-way communication.
+You should survey your members from time to time, as your members’ feedback will not just help you improve your product but can also generate content ideas for you on autopilot.

 So, how do you create a survey and add it your course?